 From being a relatively novice virtual assistant in iOS 5 to being a versatile personal assistant in iOS 15, Siri has come a long way.
 With a wide variety of skills as well as awesome Siri tricks including translation, the ability to control smart home devices, and the repertoire to enhance conversation with natural sound, Apple’s virtual assistant has vastly improved.
 However, there are still areas where Siri continues to struggle and fumble much to everyone’s annoyance.
 Beyond the age-old downsides, the virtual assistant has also had its fair share of issues.
-So, if ‘hey Siri’ is not working on your devices, here are 10 fixes you can try to fix Siri not working on iPhone, iPad, Apple Watch, and Mac.
+So, if ‘hey Siri’ is not working on your devices, here are 26 solutions to fix Siri not working on iPhone, iPad, Apple Watch, and Mac.

-Tips to Fix ‘Hey Siri’ Not Working Issue on iPhone and iPad
+How to Fix ‘Hey Siri’ Not Working Issue on iPhone and iPad

-While trying to fix Siri issues on iDevices, you need to keep several things in mind.
+While trying to fix Siri issues on Apple devices, you need to keep several things in mind.
 For instance, you have to check off compatibility and ensure that your country or region supports a specific Siri feature.
 That’s not all, you also have to make sure your device is connected to a strong Internet connection for the virtual assistant to work.

 Apart from these usual suspects, you should never rule out a random software glitch or bug that may be preventing Apple’s virtual assistant from working normally.
 With that said, let’s try out the possible solutions to resolve Siri not working problem on iOS, iPadOS, watchOS, or macOS!